 You might think that you're familiar with the process in general, but find that the specifics of the estate you're controlling are simply too tough for you to handle.

-Even if you don't hire an attorney to guide you through the entire process?
+Even if you don't hire a lawyer to guide you through the entire process?

-It's a smart idea to at least schedule a consultation with an attorney before you begin.
+It's a smart idea to at least schedule a consultation with a lawyer before you begin.

-This way, you'll be able to figure out the next steps to take, and whether or not your case will be complicated enough to hire an attorney.
+This way, you'll be able to figure out the next steps to take, and whether or not your case will be complicated enough to hire a lawyer.

-Remember that, in addition to an attorney, you may also want to speak with a financial planner or a CPA.
+Remember that, in addition to a lawyer, you may also want to speak with a financial planner or a CPA.
 The same goes with real estate professionals in the local market, as well as estate planning professionals.